learn-co-curriculum/python-programming-univbasics-arithmetic-expressions/README.md

 * Demonstrate the multiplication operator
 * Recognize `/` as the symbol for division
 * Demonstrate the division operator
-* Identify how division in Ruby differs from normal division
+* Identify how division in Python differs from normal division

 ## Introduction